hm-lang/core/proposals/README.md

 ```
 myClass := {
     ::copy(): this  # OK
+        print("logging a copy")
-        return this(This)   # or fancier copy logic
+        return me(Me)   # or fancier copy logic
 }
 ```

-Inside a class method, you must use `This` to refer to any other instance variables or methods, e.g., `This X` or `This someMethod()`, so that we can disambiguate calling a global function that might have the same name as our class instance method, or using a global variable that might have the same name as a class instance variable.
+Inside a class method, you must use `Me/My/I` to refer to any other instance variables or methods, e.g., `My X` or `I doStuffMethod()`, so that we can disambiguate calling a global function that might have the same name as our class instance method, or using a global variable that might have the same name as a class instance variable.